Thank you for your interest in volunteering with ZSL.

 - A willingness to learn, follow instructions and keep informed

-- A good degree of fitness as you will need to walk across the Zoo.
-Activities are mostly standing up and a good part of the day is out of doors in all weathers.
+- A good degree of fitness as you will need to walk across the Zoo from one exhibit to another.
+Activities are mostly standing up and, while a good part of the day is out of doors in all weathers.

 What do volunteers get out of it?